rodrigodadam/weather-app-cli/README.md

 This project is well-structured to work efficiently.

 - As soon you open this webapp you can see some information how use it to give you the correct weather information to an input city:
-  - You need input a correct city name as image below.
+  - You need to input the correct city name as in the image below.

 ![City Name](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/cityname.png)

-  - After insert a real city name, will be asked to you input a country code.
+  - After inserting a real city name, you will be asked to input a country code.
 This code is an ISO CODE based in 2 characters only.

 ![Country Code](https://github.com/rodrigodadam/weather-app-cli/blob/main/images/structure/countrycode.png)